 More so, the student affairs staff seeks to illustrate how free expression is similarly not a liberal or conservative value but a critical academic value.
 They have hosted two open forums for students on free expression and inclusion, emphasizing how both are vital to the university environment, and provided an expanded presentation on the topic for key student leaders.

 And it is not enough to just provide forums for a constructive exchange of ideas.
 Student affairs staff also seek to model what it truly means to be open to listening to what others have to say.
 We want students to understand that not all those with a different opinion are enemies; most are intelligent, serious people who also want a better world.

 Our goal at Chapman goes beyond just talking about the importance of free speech.
 It is about incorporating these ideals into all aspects of campus life for our students and making sure that we as faculty and administrators never lose sight of the importance free speech, free expression, and diversity (viewpoint and otherwise) must play in all aspects of the educational experience that we provide.

-Our advice to others who want to create a campus climate where viewpoint diversity is prioritized is to seek out allies among faculty and administrators who share this view.
+Our advice to others who want to create a campus climate where viewpoint diversity is prioritized is to seek out allies and partnerships among faculty and administrators who share this view.
 What started as informal conversations on our campus turned into a productive working group of faculty and administrators who were willing to do more than just talk about the issue.
 Also, don’t assume that someone’s ideological perspective would preclude them from being a passionate supporter of viewpoint diversity.
 Just as the membership of HxA represents ideological diversity, so too do the faculty, administrators, and students on our campus who support our initiatives.